 The Company markets its staffing services to clients as well as employment candidates.
 Local marketing and recruiting are generally conducted by each office or related group of offices.
 Local advertising directed to clients and employment candidates consists of radio, digital and social media, websites, job boards, and trade shows.
 Direct marketing through e-mail, regular mail and telephone solicitation also constitutes a significant portion of the Company's total advertising.
 National advertising conducted by the Company consists primarily of radio, outdoor/billboard, digital and print advertisements in national newspapers, magazines, websites, social media sites and trade journals.
 Additionally, the Company has expanded its use of job boards in all aspects of sales and recruitment.
 Joint marketing arrangements have been entered into with major software manufacturers and typically provide for development of proprietary skills tests, cooperative advertising, joint mailings and similar promotional activities.
 The Company also actively seeks endorsements and affiliations with professional organizations in the business management, office administration and professional secretarial fields.
-In addition, the Company conducts public relations activities designed to enhance public recognition of thought leadership via print, video, corporate-maintained social media sites and other online properties.
+In addition, the Company conducts public relations activities designed to enhance public recognition of the Company and its services.
+This includes outreach to journalists, bloggers and social media influencers, and the distribution of thought leadership via print, video, corporate-maintained social media sites and other online properties.
 Local employees are encouraged to be active in civic organizations and industry trade groups.